 We encourage all our Sirens to attend Practice Time sessions as seen on the timetable.
 The price for currently enrolled Sirens is $10 cash for two hours.
 If you're a non-enrolled or previously enrolled Siren, the price is $20 cash for two hours.
 Sometimes Private Lessons or parties may take place during Practice Time Sessions.
 To avoid disappointment, please check our Facebook Page for updates or give us a call.

-- Please don't touch the rigging on the hoops.
-Please ask us to make changes to your hoop height and always use a crash-mat.
+- Please don't touch the rigging on the apparatus.
+Please ask us to make changes to your apparatus and always use a crash-mat.

 - Please don't teach or assist other people with anything.